isazafeer/quiz-javascript/README.md

 GIVEN I am taking a code quiz

 WHEN I click the start button
-THEN a timer starts and I am presented with a question
+THEN a timer starts and I am presented with a question ---Done

 WHEN I answer a question
-THEN I am presented with another question
+THEN I am presented with another question ---Done

 WHEN I answer a question incorrectly
 THEN time is subtracted from the clock